google-fabric/galley/README.md

 useful for database services that you’d like to avoid wiping in most cases.
 The `--recreate` and `--unprotectStateful` command line options affect these behaviors.
 See `galley run --help` for more info.

+Similar to `docker run`, you can provide a command and arguments after the service name to run those instead of the image’s default CMD.
+In this case, Galley will let Docker name the container randomly, to avoid naming conflicts with any other instances of that service that are running.

+If you’ve configured a “source” directory for the primary service, you can use the `-s` option to map a local directory to it.
+(This is more convienient than `-v` for the common case of always mapping to the same destination.)

 Run also takes a number of parameters that are the equivalent to `docker run` parameters.
 See `galley run --help` for a complete list.